phertz97/Wind-Gust-Postprocessing-from-COSMO-REA6-with-a-Spatial-Bayesian-Hierarchical-Extreme-Value-Model/README.md

 All models are fitted using Hamiltonian Monte Carlo techniques and are implemented using Stan (https://mc-stan.org).
 The prediction process including the conditional simulation of the GRF in space at unobserved locations is implemented using GNU licensed free software from the R Project for Statistical Computing (http://www.r-project.org).

+## Contents of this repository

+- `Data`: contains the used data sets with a short description of sources and preprocessing methods
+- `Stan_code`: contains model code for Stan
+- `Model_training_examples.ipynb`: a JupyterNotebook containing python code examples for model training with pystan
+- `Model_fits`: an output directory for the model fits in `Model_training_examples.ipynb`
+- `Prediction`: contains R-scripts used for the spatiotemporal predictions from SpatBHM and the reference models

 ## Workflow notes

 The entire pipeline was distributed across multiple tools and environments.
 The preprocessed data sets used for model training are found in the subdirectory `Data`, along with further details on the preprocessing.
 The model training was performed in a Jupyter notebook using the `pystan`-interface (Riddel et al. 2021).
 The model code is provided under `Stan_code` and a Jupyter Notebook with examples for its application is found under `Model_training_examples.ipynb`.
 Please note, that the execution of the model-fitting can take up to several weeks of computation time and creates an output directory `model_fits` with subdirectories according to model name.
 Prediction and verification were performed in R scripts via the shell.
 The prediction-scripts, including the spatial interpolation procedure, are provided in `Prediction`, along with further explanations in `Prediction/prediction.md`.
 Likewise, the running of `Prediction/spatial_interpolation.R` and `Prediction/predict_gusts.R` will create individual output directories.